EJQuezada/simple-js-app/README.md

   The Pokedex application displays a sample list of 150 Pokemons with information about their image, name, height, abilities and types.

-  On user action (by clicking on an item), the user is able to interact with the application and view details for that item via pop-up window that the user can click away when done reading it.
+  On user action (by clicking on an item), the user is able to interact with the application and view details for that item via pop-up window that the user can click it away when done reading it.

 ## Technical Stack:
   * HTML
   * CSS
   * JS
+  * Bootstrap

 ## Link:
 https://EJQuezada.github.io/simple-js-app/